thcorre/sgnog12-workshop/eda-lab/part3-deviations-eql.md

 ---

-## 🔧 Exercise 7.2: Configuration Deviations
+## 🔧 Exercise 5: Configuration Deviations

 In this exercise, we'll intentionally create a deviation to understand how EDA detects and handles configuration drift.

 ### Lab Scenario

-- We'll disable an IRB interface on leaf1 (l1)
+- We'll disable an interface on leaf1
 - This will cause connectivity issues between clients
 - EDA will detect the deviation and raise alarms
 - We'll explore options to accept or reject the deviation